What are annuities?

 The amount you will receive from an annuity depends on your age, how big your pension fund is and also your state of health in some cases.
 Once you buy an annuity, you will no longer have any say over how your fund is invested, but you have the security of knowing your pension fund will not expire before you do.

-You can use this calculator from the FCA to compare annuity rates from some of the leading providers, and if you want help deciding whether an annuity is right for you, then use this tool provided by the Pensions Advisory Service.
+You can use this calculator from the FCA to compare annuity rates from some of the leading providers, and if you want help deciding whether an annuity is right for you, then use this tool provided by the MoneyHelper.
 Please visit our pensions area for more information.